ppgcourseUB/ppgcourse2023/Maximum_Likelihood.Miquel_Arnedo_Gemma_Martinez_Rosa_Fernandez/Readme.md

 ## Bootstrap

-Let’s test now the differences in the bootstrap value assignment methods.
-We will first compare the execution time of 3 methods: ultrafast bootstrap, SH-alrt and non-parametric bootstrap.
+Let’s test now the differences in the bootstrap value assignment methods to assess the support of nodes.
+We will first compare the execution time of 3 methods: ultrafast bootstrap, SH-alrt (Shimodaira-Hasegawa approximate likelihood-ratio test) and non-parametric bootstrap.

 We will use the concatenated alignment of our 50 genes and use the model we obtained as the best one in the previous exercise.